 You may also visit your Healthflex WebMD for more information, or review your elected Dental Benefit Summary.

 How to Use My Vision Eye Care Discount Benefits:

 - Find the right eye care provider for you and your family.
 You can choose to see a VSP doctor or any other provider within the network.

-- Review your benefits information through your HealthFlex WebMD or your review your Vision Benefit Summary
+- Review your benefits information through your HealthFlex WebMD or your review your elected Vision Benefit Summary

 - At your appointment, tell them you have VSP.
 There’s no ID card required.
 A vision card is available to print through your HealthFlex WebMD or download from the mobile site.

 That’s it!
 We’ll handle the rest—there are no claim forms to complete when you see a VSP doctor.
 If you choose to go out-of-network and see a provider other than a VSP doctor, you typically have 12 months to submit a claim to VSP for out-of-network reimbursement.
 Login to your HealthFlex WebMD to see what the plan offers in coverage for other providers (out-of-network) and for details on how to submit a claim.